Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Pattern Language/The Lionsberg Pattern Language.md

 8. Wisdom and Enlightenment
 9. The Entropic and Anti-Entropic Forces
 10. The Human Mind and its Tendencies
-11. Transformation Towards The Ideal
+11. Continual Transformation Towards The Ideal

 III.
 The Narrative Structure